How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 The Verdana font is a sexy, full-figured typeface which was created for Microsoft to be a sans serif counterpart to the Georgia font we mentioned earlier.

-Verdana is a top resume choice, due to its excellent readability even at very small font sizes—perfect for employers!
+Verdana is a top resume font, due to its excellent readability even at very small font sizes—perfect for employers!

 A popular Verdana alternative is Microsoft’s Tahoma font.